Arcuate popliteal ligament

 The arcuate popliteal ligament is an Y-shaped extracapsular ligament of the knee.
 It is formed as a thickening of the posterior fibres of the joint capsule of the knee.

-It has its origin at the posterior aspect of the head of the fibula.
-It has two insertions: the medial limb arches superficially over the tendon of the popliteus muscle to blend with the oblique popliteal ligament; the lateral limb passes to the lateral epicondyle of the femur (accompanied by the popliteus muscle tendon) to blend there with the lateral head of the gastrocnemius muscle.
+It reinforces the knee joint capsule inferolaterally.

+Anatomy

+From its fibular attachment, the ligament extends superomedially over the tendon of the popliteus muscle, spreading out superficial to the posterior aspect of the tendon.

+Attachments

+Its inferior attachment is at the posterior aspect of the head of the fibula.